The 16 Best Personal Finance Podcasts to Listen To

-If you want to get your money in order in the coming year, these are the best financial podcasts to get you started for 2019.
+If you want to get your money in order in the coming year, these are the best financial podcasts to get you started.

 The best personal finance podcasts to learn the basics